Below the general policies for Producer Rights Denmark (PRD) are presented.

 Below the general policy for PRD's use of non-distributable funds is presented.

-At the general meeting April 30, 2018, it was decided that the former practice concerning time limitation of non-distributable funds be followed.
+At the general meeting April 30, 2019, it was decided that the previous year's practice concerning time limitation of non-distributable funds be followed.
 According to this practice, these funds become time-barred three years after the expiry of the year to which the funds relate.
 Such three-year limitation period is in accordance with the rules set out in the Act on Collective Management; see section 16(7).

 In the period from the receipt of rights revenue until the limitation period expires, it is Filmret ApS’ duty to ensure that all reasonable efforts are initiated to identify the individual right holders so that the rights revenue can be disbursed.
 Thorough, repeated searches for the correct right holders are to be made, for example, by searching the internet, contacting cooperative partners in Denmark, contacting organisations abroad in the case of foreign right holders, together with other relevant measures.